Page cover

 AI systems may make mistakes, particularly in complex or unusual cases, raising questions about responsibility and accountability.

-• Ongoing uncertainty about who bears responsibility when AI-assisted decisions lead to adverse outcomes
+• Uncertainty about who bears responsibility when AI-assisted decisions lead to adverse outcomes

 • Particular challenges in managing complex or unusual cases that fall outside AI's training data